Chantal Rodriguez: Career

 Rodriguez graduated from Santa Clara University in 2003 with a bachelor's degree in Theater Arts and Spanish Studies.
 In 2009, she received her doctorate from the University of California, Los Angeles in Theater and Performance Studies.

 In 2009, Rodriguez became Programming Director and Literary Manager at the Latino Theater Company.
 She worked at the LTC for seven years.
 In 2016, Rodriguez was hired as the Assistant Dean at the Yale School of Drama and was promoted to Associate Dean in 2017.
-She oversaw student life matters, works on equity, diversity, and inclusion initiatives, teaches in the dramaturgy and dramatic criticism department, and serves as the School's Title IX Coordinator.
+She oversaw student life matters, worked on equity, diversity, and inclusion initiatives, taught in the dramaturgy and dramatic criticism department, and served as the School's Title IX Coordinator.

-Rodriguez currently serves on the Advisory Committee of the Latinx Theatre Commons and the National Advisory Board of the 50 Playwrights Project, which works to spread the works of Latino playwrights and support dialogues about Latino art.
+Rodriguez is a member of the Advisory Committee for the Latinx Theatre Commons and also serves on the National Advisory Board for the 50 Playwrights Project.
+This initiative aims to promote the creations of Latino playwrights and foster conversations surrounding Latino art.

 Rodriguez has worked as an adjunct lecturer at several universities, including UCLA, California Institute of the Arts, California State University, Northridge, Emerson College Los Angeles and Loyola Marymount University.

 Publications

-Rodriguez's work has been published in the Theatre Journal, Latin American Theatre Review, e-misférica and Theatre Research International.
-In 2019, she co-edited a volume of the Theater Magazine dedicated to Latino theater, with the Magazine's editor Tom Sellar.
+The works of Rodriguez have been featured in several publications, including Theatre Journal, Latin American Theatre Review, e-misférica, and Theatre Research International.
+In 2019, she collaborated with Tom Sellar, the editor of Theater Magazine, to co-edit a special issue focused on Latino theater.

-Rodriguez is the author of The Latino Theatre Initiative/Center Theatre Group Papers, 1980-2005, the first historical account of the Latino Theatre Initiative housed at the Mark Taper Forum.
-Published in 2011 by UCLA's Chicano Studies Research Center, the book was an effort to expand scholarship on Latino art and encourage further study in the field.
+Rodriguez authored "The Latino Theatre Initiative/Center Theatre Group Papers, 1980-2005," a pioneering historical examination of the Latino Theatre Initiative at the Mark Taper Forum.
+This book, published in 2011 by the Chicano Studies Research Center at UCLA, aimed to broaden the academic discourse on Latino art and promote additional research in this area.

 Rodriguez is also the co-editor of Encuentro: Latinx Performance for the New American Theater (2019), an anthology of plays from the 2014 Encuentro festival produced by the Latino Theater Company.
 Published by Northwestern University Press and co-edited with Trevor Boffone and Teresa Marrero, the anthology is meant to serve as a resource and features the works of six Latino playwrights from the Encuentro festival.